Amoebas and coamoebas of linear spaces: Introduction

 \section{Introduction}

-Amoebas and coamoebas are very fascinating notions in mathematics, the first terminology has been introduced by I. M. Gelfand, M. M. Kapranov and A. V. Zelevinsky in 1994 \cite{GKZ-94}, and the second by the second author in a talk in 2004.
-Amoebas and coamoebas, which are natural projections of complex varieties, and which turn out to have relations to several other fields: tropical geometry, real algebraic geometry, generalized hypergeometric functions, mirror symmetry, and others (e.g., \cite{M1-04}, \cite{M2-00}, \cite{NS1-11}, \cite{PR-04}, \cite{SS-04}, and others).
-More precisely, the amoebas (resp. coamoebas) of complex algebraic and analytic varieties of the complex algebraic torus $(\mathbb{C}^*)^n$ are defined as their image under the logarithmic mapping $\Log :(z_1,\ldots ,z_n)\mapsto (\log |z_1| ,\ldots ,\log |z_n| )$ (resp. the argument mapping $\Arg : (z_1,\ldots ,z_n)\mapsto (e^{i\arg (z_1)},\ldots ,e^{i\arg (z_n)})$).
-Amoebas (resp.
-Coamoebas) are the link between classical complex algebraic geometry and tropical (resp. complex tropical) geometry.
+Amoebas and coamoebas are very fascinating notions in mathematics, the first has been introduced by I. M. Gelfand, M. M. Kapranov and A. V. Zelevinsky in 1994 \cite{GKZ-94}, and the second by the second author in a talk in 2004.
+They are natural projections of complex varieties, and which turn out to have relations to several other fields: tropical geometry, real algebraic geometry, generalized hypergeometric functions, mirror symmetry, and others (e.g., \cite{IMS-07}, \cite{MS}, \cite{M1-04}, \cite{M2-04}, \cite{NS1-11}, \cite{PR-04}).
+More precisely, the amoebas (respectively coamoebas) of complex algebraic and generally analytic varieties in the complex algebraic torus $(\mathbb{C}^*)^n$ are defined as their image under the logarithmic mapping $\Log :(z_1,\ldots ,z_n)\mapsto (\log |z_1| ,\ldots ,\log |z_n| )$ (respectively the argument mapping $\Arg : (z_1,\ldots ,z_n)\mapsto (\frac{z_1}{|z_1|},\ldots ,\frac{z_1}{|z_1|})$).
+Amoebas (respectively coamoebas) are the link between classical complex algebraic geometry and tropical (respectively complex tropical) geometry.
 More precisely, amoebas degenerate to piecewise-linear objects called tropical varieties (see \cite{M1-04}, and \cite{PR-04}), and comoebas degenerate to a non-Archimedean coamoebas which are the coamoebas of some lifting in the complex algebraic torus of tropical varieties.
-(See \cite{NS2-11} for more details about non-Archimedean coamoebas, and \cite{N2-09}, \cite{N3-11} about this degeneration in case of hypersurfaces.)
+See \cite{NS2-11} for more details about non-Archimedean coamoebas, and \cite{N2-09} about this degeneration in case of hypersurfaces.
+Whereas the theory of (co)amoebas of complex hypersurfaces is by now reasonably well understood (see e.g., \cite{FPT-00}, \cite{M3-00}, \cite{N2-09}, and \cite{PR-04},), much less is known about the structure of (co)amoebas coming from varieties of higher codimension.
+A natural first step in this direction is to explore the case of linear spaces.

-(Co)Amoebas, being of a logarithmic nature, it is natural that they are closely related to the exponents of the defining functions of $V$, and to the associated Newton polytopes.
-This connection is extensively explored in the thesis of the first author \cite{N1-10}.
-Another important connection is to the currently very active field of tropical geometry, a piecewise linear incarnation of classical algebraic geometry where the varieties can be seen as non-Archimedean versions of amoebas.
+Being of a logarithmic nature, it is natural that coamoebas are closely related to the exponents of the defining functions of $V$, and to the associated Newton polytopes.
+This connection is extensively explored in the thesis of the first author \cite{GKZ-94}, \cite{N1-10}, and \cite{PR-04}.
+Another important connection is to the currently very active field of tropical geometry, a piecewise linear incarnation of classical algebraic geometry where the varieties can be seen as non-Archimedean versions of amoebas (see \cite{MS}, \cite{M2-04}, \cite{M1-04} and others).